pxlnght/minecraft-hardcore-revival/README.md

 1) pip3 install nbt2yaml
 2) clone this repo to wherever
-3) Edit the playerdata dir variable
+3) Edit the playerdata dir variable and spawn location,
 4) Put it in your crontab for whatever time you think is appropreate.
 I like midnight revives.
 Use this if you're not familliar with adding crontab entires: https://crontab.guru/

 Why tho?